 Domestic Violence Disclosure Scheme

-The Domestic Violence Disclosure Scheme gives members of the public the ‘right to ask’ police to check whether a new or existing partner has a violent past.
+The Domestic Violence Disclosure Scheme or 'Clare's Law', as it is known, gives members of the public the ‘right to ask’ police to check whether a new or existing partner has a violent past.

 For more information on this scheme please click here.